 Overall, general sublimation printing on polyester results in somewhat lower fastnesses than printing with disperse inks.
 But in the fashion world that is an acceptable compromise for sustainability.

 Mixed fabrics - fabrics consisting of two different types of materials - can challenge digital printing machines.
-In digital textile printing, only one type of ink can be used.
-Since each material requires a different type of ink, as a printer you have to use the ink that is suitable for the material that makes up most of the fabric.
-This means that the ink won’t stick to the other material that is used in the fabric, which could result in pale colours.
+That's because only one type of ink at a time can be used in digital textile printing.
+Since all digital printing materials require a different type of ink, you have to use the ink that is suitable for the material that makes up most of the fabric.
+This can cause the ink not to stick to the other material that is used in the fabric, which could result in pale colours.

-In general, digital textile printers can handle mixed fabrics with a minimum division of 70-30%.
+In general, digital textile printers can handle mixed digital printing materials with a minimum division of 70-30%.
 For example, a mixed fabric consisting of 70% cotton and 30% polyester can be printed with a digital textile printing machine with reactive inks.
-However, digitally printing fabrics with a 60-40% division will limit the colour depth.
+However, digital printing materials with a 60-40% division will limit the colour depth.

-Producing high-quality designs on a large range of fabrics with digital textile printing
+Producing high-quality designs on a wide range of digital printing materials